 We had this Vermont Fall adventure as part of a Two Week East Coast Road trip traveling from Florida to Boston.
 This portion of the trip starts from Albany, covering the Green Mountain National Forest up until Montepellier, the capital city of Vermont.
 We also covered the scenic 100 route and two mountain ranges, Mount Mansfield and Killington.
-Below is the route we followed colour coded per day.
-Let us enjoy Fall visual show of Vermont together.
+Below is the route we followed colour coded per day for this amazing fall foliage road trip in Vermont.
+Let us enjoy the Fall visual show of Vermont together.

 The short walk from the village to the park is stunning with amazing views of colourful houses embedded into nature along the West River and an amazing bridge called the Wardsboro bridge forming a great frame.

 There is a hike from here to the Ball Mountain Dam via Hamilton Falls which we missed as our itinerary was tight, I would advice planning to spend a long time here.
 From here we headed upwards to the village of Weston.
 On the way you will get this stunning view which is same as my feature image.
 Here is the exact stop: 60-52 River Road, Jamaica, VT 05343

 Weston felt was like walking through a European town with the houses, road and shops here reminding me of Austria/Switzerland.
 Adding to the Autumn charm, the village houses were fully decorated with pumpkins all ready for Halloween.
 I really loved the orange theme in this post-card perfect Green Mountain Town village in autumn.